dobrix13/Rufus/README.md

 2. Visit the Witch: Perhaps some magic could aid Rufus in his quest.

 3. Visit the Devil: Desperate times call for desperate measures, and Rufus considers making a deal with the devil.

+---

+### Scenario 1.1: Returning to Town

+After enduring many years in the mines and surviving the harsh conditions, Rufus finally returns to town as a rich man.
+However, wealth alone does not make him any more handsome, and he still faces the same challenges in winning Princess Isabella's heart.

+Despite his newfound riches, Rufus knows he must find another way to achieve his goal.
+He now has three choices:

+1. Visit the Taverne and Buy the Drink for the Stranger: Perhaps now, with money in his pockets, Rufus can buy the stranger a drink and discover the secret he promised.

+2. Visit the Witch: Maybe some magic could finally help Rufus in his quest to win the princess's heart.

+3. Visit the Devil: Desperate and willing to risk everything, Rufus considers making a deal with the devil to achieve his dreams.

+What will Rufus choose next?